Akshit358/todo-app/README.md

 └── README.md         # Documentation

 🤝 Contributions
-This is a beginner-friendly project — feel free to fork and enhance it:
+  This is a beginner-friendly project — feel free to fork and enhance it!
   Add due dates or priorities
   Use JSON instead of text
   Build a web version with Flask
   Create a GUI using Tkinter

-Pull Requests are welcome! 🌱